 We engaged in learning about loose parts and the endless possibilities for learning and creative thinking they provide.
 Again, loose parts like water pipes, seedpods and stones had always been in our environment but we became more intentional and sought items like timber pallets, wood offcuts, pavers and other pre-loved items that acted as a provocation for creative thinking and building outdoors.

 We combined this interest by joining loose parts with using tools and guiding the children in using real tools like saws, drills, hammers and screw drivers in their work.
 Keeping our tools in a tool wrap allows them to be easily moved and used in many areas of the outdoor environment.

 The use of fire for cooking and learning is also part of our redeveloped outdoor space.
 The fire pit can be added to the yarning circle space in cooler months, again making it a flexible space.
 Cooking eggs from our chickens, making damper, boiling water for cocoa, making popcorn or toasting marshmallows are all ways for the children to learn about working safely with fire and its qualities, uses and benefits.

-Our journey in developing our space at the kindergarten is ongoing.
-In 2018 we are excited about plans for a partnership with the Cairns Permaculture group to redesign our vegetable garden and to involve our families in learning about the principles of permaculture.
-We look forward to our space continuing to evolve as partnerships arise and new learning takes place into the future.
+Our journey in developing our space at the kindergarten is ongoing and we look forward to our space continuing to evolve as partnerships arise and new learning takes place into the future.